US Considering Additional $100B in Tariffs on Chinese Imports

 — Kayla Tausche (@kaylatausche) April 5, 2018

-The tariffs announced by the Trump administration on April 3 will not take effect until May 15 at the earliest.
-The potential tariffs announced today will now have to be formalized in the form of a write up from USTR that details what products would be affected, for example.
-From there, Trump would have to use executive authorities directing the implementation of the tariffs, which takes about 6 weeks.
+The tariffs announced by the Trump administration April 3 will not take effect until May 15 at the earliest.
+The potential tariffs announced today will now have to be formalized in the form of a write up from the USTR that details what products would be affected, for example.
+From there, Trump would have to use executive authority to direct the implementation of the tariffs, which takes about six weeks.

+As a result of strongly aligned financial interests between Beijing and Washington, Australian economist Steve Keen explained to Sputnik Radio's Loud & Clear that US companies would have their operations significantly disrupted by the tit-for-tat tariff battle initiated by Trump.
+Even for goods made in the US, domestic firms rely significantly on China for their production processes — and now will face disruptive measures from Washington interfering with that.

 All comments